 In order to maintain our high standards, Werner Sobek also uses little bim for internal planning when working with external partners, even if this is not explicitly required as part of the assignment.

-We have a wide experience not only in dealing with a BIM platform (Closed BIM), but also in using several BIM softwares within a project, thus managing the resulting interfaces (Open BIM).
+We have a wide experience not only in dealing with a Building Information Modeling platform (Closed BIM), but also in using several Building Information Modeling softwares within a project, thus managing the resulting interfaces (Open BIM).

 Werner Sobek is actively involved in various networks and initiatives to promote and support the professional exchange between all those involved in BIM planning processes.
 The buildingSMART association, the BIM Cluster Baden-Württemberg, the partner network bim2bim and the BIMtank in Stuttgart, which was set up by Studio 2050, are among the most important of these forums.